FlyingFathead/whisper-transcriber-telegram-bot/README.md

 - `/language` - set the model's transcription language (`auto` =  autodetect); if you know the language spoken in the audio, setting the transcription language manually with this command may improve both transcription speed and accuracy.

 ## Changes
+- v0.1707 - New `config.ini` option: add sites that require full video download
+   - some media sites don't work well with `yt-dlp`'s audio-only download method
+   - there are now two new options in `config.ini` under `[YTDLPSettings]`:
+   - `download_original_video_for_domains_active = true` (default)
+   - `download_original_video_domains = site1.com, site2.com, site3.com`
+   - at the moment it's used for media platforms that have had reported issues during testing
+   - when active, a comma-separated list is used to check up on media sites that require their contents to be downloaded as the original video instead of audio-only
+   - _(the tradeoff is obviously download size and hence speed; the audio-only method is usually the fastest and should be preferred for most popular sites, hence only add problematic sites to the video-only list)_
 - v0.1706 - Disable asking for token if running inside Docker
    - by default, the app will ask for the token if it's not found, unless Dockerized
    - can be better for headless use case scenarios where you need the error message rather than a prompt for the bot token